Aurora Grace

 Placed at: California Department of Fish and Wildlife, Arcata

-California State Polytechnic University, Humboldt, B.S.
-Fisheries Biology, Emphasis: Marine Fisheries; 2nd year WSP Corpsmember
+California State Polytechnic University, Humboldt.
+B.S.
+Biology, Emphasis: Marine Biology

 Placed at: California Department of Fish and Wildlife, Arcata